BarnesFoundation/Barnes-Focus/README.md

 This will initialise .elasticbeanstalk folder and create `config.yml` file

-To change which branch to deploy on Dev server, open `.elasticbeanstalk/config.yml`
+We have 2 applications hosted on ElasticBeanstalk
+* barnes-snap-dev
+	* barnes-snap-dev-env, and
+	* barnes-snap-dev-worker-env
+* barnes-snap
+	* barnes-snap-production, and
+	* barnes-snap-production-worker-env

+To deploy to these applications and environments following things needs to be taken care of:
+* You must be on the same git branch to deploy.
+We are using `snap-dev` to deploy on `barnes-snap-dev` and `master` to deploy on `barnes-snap`
+* Both your web and worker env should use the latest code

+We will use `.elasticbeanstalk/config.yml` to deploy.
+If this file is not present, then copy the contents of below into that file (**DO NOT COMMIT THIS FILE INTO SOURCE CODE**)

     branch-defaults:
+      master:
+        environment: barnes-snap-production
+        group_suffix: null
       snap-dev:
         environment: barnes-snap-dev-env
         group_suffix: null
     environment-defaults:
       barnes-snap-dev-env:
         branch: snap-dev
         repository: null
-        barnes-snap-stage-env:
+      barnes-snap-dev-worker-env:
         branch: snap-dev
         repository: null
+      barnes-snap-production:
+        branch: master
+        repository: null
+      barnes-snap-production-worker-env:
+        branch: master
+        repository: null
     global:
-        application_name: barnes-snap-dev
+      application_name: barnes-snap
-        branch: stage
-        default\_ec2\_keyname: barnes-snap-keypair
+      default_ec2_keyname: barnes-snap-keypair
       default_platform: Ruby 2.4 (Puma)
       default_region: us-east-1
-        include\_git\_submodules: true
+      include_git_submodules: true
       instance_profile: null
       platform_name: null
       platform_version: null
       profile: eb-cli
       repository: origin
       sc: git@github.com:BarnesFoundation/barnes-snap.git
       workspace_type: Application

+Before we run `eb deploy`, let's configure this file for our purpose
+- Assuming, you are on `snap-dev` and want to deploy to dev app (web environment).
+To do so, change:
+	* `environment` under `branch-defaults ~> snap-dev` and use `barnes-snap-dev-env`
+	* `application_name` under `global` and use `barnes-snap-dev`
+* Assuming, you are on `snap-dev` and want to deploy to dev app (worker environment).
+To do so, change:
+	* `environment` under `branch-defaults ~> snap-dev` and use `barnes-snap-dev-worker-env`
+	* `application_name` under `global` and use `barnes-snap-dev`
+* Assuming, you are on `master` and want to deploy to production app (web environment).
+To do so, change:
+	* `environment` under `branch-defaults ~> master` and use `barnes-snap-dev-production`
+	* `application_name` under `global` and use `barnes-snap`
+* Assuming, you are on `master` and want to deploy to production app (worker environment).
+To do so, change:
+	* `environment` under `branch-defaults ~> master` and use `barnes-snap-dev-production-worker-env`
+	* `application_name` under `global` and use `barnes-snap`

-- Change the branch-name under `environment-defaults` and re-run `eb deploy --staged`
+Save changes as per deployment needs and run `eb deploy --staged`
-- Replace this file with the one in your local environment and you are all set to deploy `snap-dev` to Dev server

-To deploy an existing app to Beanstalk, from console:

-    eb deploy --staged

-* This deploys `snap-dev` branch to `barnes-snap-dev` app.
-URL: http://barnes-snap-dev-env.us-east-1.elasticbeanstalk.com/

-* You'll need `barnes-snap-keypair` to deploy.
+**NOTE**: You'll need `barnes-snap-keypair` to deploy.
 The relevant files can be found under `private` folder.
 Copy this into `~/.ssh` folder (local) and give these 2 files necessary write permission using `chmod`

 ### Troubleshooting
 > If you get `ERROR: ServiceError - User: arn:aws:iam::RAND-ID:user/NAME is not authorized to perform: codecommit:ListRepositories` - That means you do not have sufficient privileges.
 Please get in touch with the respective AWS person and/or create/update policy by yourself (this needs caution).